 Case management software provides firms with a single source of truth where they can store, access, and manage key client data.
 This includes case notes, contact information, appointments, client communications, billing details, and more.

-What to look for in case management software: Five benefits to prioritize
+What to look for in case management software: Six benefits to prioritize

 It’s worth noting there’s no one-size-fits-all answer here.
 Every firm’s needs are different—solo practitioners practicing wills and estates virtually will likely require different features and integrations than a 10-person general practice firm.